Donald Trump, Billy Bush Leak Was An Inside Job Planned By NBC, Insiders Claim

 United Kingdom Debates Donald Trump’s State Visit In Parliament

-Another separate source defended Matt Lauer saying: “Billy and Matt had a great relationship.
+Another separate source defended Matt Lauer, saying, “Billy and Matt had a great relationship.
 Matt had nothing to do with the tape.”

 Pippa Middleton's first tv interview.
 Monday and Tuesday on today.